wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 ```

 After 10 iterations we change the center frequency of the transmitter to a frequency that the RX cannot receive anything.
-With this we just want to demonstrate what happens with the RX rate and RX signal level.
+With this, we just want to demonstrate what happens with the RX rate and RX signal level.

 ```
 == ITERATION 10/20